amitjoy/amitjoy.github.com/_posts/2016-01-31-Array-Reification-II.md

 The reified type of an array must be a subtype of the erasure <br/>

 So, according to this, in the previous problem, T has been bound to String but the reified type of the array is still Object.

+### Cast-Iron Guarantee

+Casts inserted automatically by erasure will never fail unless your application code has **Unchecked Warning**.

+This clearly states that due to erasure, the casts will never fail in run-time unless your code has the **Unchecked Warning** and in our scenario, we do have an **Unchecked Warning** which causes the **ClassCastException** in run-time.